GreptimeTeam/docs/docs/nightly/en/user-guide/upgrade.md

 This section gives a recommended overall process for upgrading GreptimeDB smoothly.
 You can skip this section if your environment can go offline on the upgrade progress.

-1. Create a brand new v0.4 cluster
+1. Create a brand new v0.8.0 cluster.
-2. Export and import `create-table`
+2. Use the v0.8.0 CLI tool to export and import `create-table`.
-3. Switch workload to the new cluster
+3. Switch the workload to the new cluster.
-4. Export and import table data
+4. Use the v0.8.0 CLI tool to export and import `table-data`.

 Caveats
 - Changes to table structure between step 2 and 3 will be lost